Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

 \subsection{Multiple types of errors}

-When the system simultaneously exhibits different types of errors (e.g., the pulse area error and the detuning error), it is also convenient to employ this supervised learning model to implement robust quantum control.
-In this situation, the sample space becomes multidimensional, where each dimension represents a specific type of errors.
-As a result, the training set can be represented as $\{\epsilon^A_{k},\epsilon^\Delta_{k},\dots,\hat{F}(\epsilon^A_{k},\epsilon^\Delta_{k},\dots)\}$, where $\hat{F}(\epsilon^A_{k},\epsilon^\Delta_{k},\dots)=1$ is a hyperplane, $k=1,\dots, K.$ In Fig.~\ref{FvsAreaDetuning}, we plot the fidelity as a function of the pulse area error and the detuning error by training different numbers of phase parameters, and the results demonstrate that the training methodology is able to maintain its efficacy even when confronted with multiple types of errors.
+When the system simultaneously exhibits different types of errors (e.g., pulse area and detuning errors), it is also convenient to employ this model to implement robust quantum control.
+In such a situation, the sample space becomes multidimensional, where each dimension represents a specific type of error.
+As a result, the training set can be represented as $\{\epsilon^A_{k},\epsilon^\Delta_{k},\dots,\hat{F}(\epsilon^A_{k},\epsilon^\Delta_{k},\dots)\}$, where $\hat{F}(\epsilon^A_{k},\epsilon^\Delta_{k},\dots)=1$, $k=1,\dots, K.$ In Fig.~\ref{FvsAreaDetuning}, we plot the fidelity of population inversion as a function of the pulse area and detuning errors by training different numbers of phase parameters.
+The results demonstrate that the training methodology is able to maintain its efficacy even when confronted with multiple types of errors.